ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 ## Subclauses: ( )

-Subcluses can be used along with binary operators to build even more complex logical statements and are self-explanatory so no example will be given.
+Subclauses can be used along with binary operators to build even more complex logical statements.
+They are self-explanatory so no example will be given.

 {PANEL/}